 The consideration for each acquisition is measured at the aggregated of the fair values, at the date of exchange, of assets transferred, liabilities assumed, and equity instruments issued by the Credit Union in exchange for control of the acquirees.
-Acquisition-related costs are recognized in profit or loss as incurred.
+Acquisition-related costs are recognized in the statement of comprehensive income as incurred.

 Where appropriate, the cost of acquisition includes any asset or liability resulting from a contingent consideration arrangement, measured at its acquisition-date fair value (the date in which the Credit Union acquired control of the acquiree).
 Subsequent changes in such fair values are adjusted against the cost of acquisition where they qualify as measurement period adjustments.
-All other subsequent changes in the fair value of contingent consideration classified as an asset or liability are recognized in profit or loss.
+All other subsequent changes in the fair value of contingent consideration classified as an asset or liability are recognized the statement of comprehensive income.
 Changes in the fair value of contingent consideration classified as equity are not recognized.